ChromiaProject/management-console/README.md

 # Management Console

-The management console is a cli for interracting with the directory chain (management chain) on a chromia network.
+The management console is a cli for interacting with the directory chain (management chain) on a chromia network.

 ## Build